+PART II: DISCLOSURE REQUIREMENTS

-1. Notice is hereby given to circulate a petition proposing to A 171 () A 1 2.
-The reason(s) for the proposal are: Proponent's Name (print) Signature of proponent or representative Proponent's Address City, State, Zip Pursuant to Section 56700.4 of the C California Government Code, this NOTICE OF INTENT TO CIRCULATE PETITION was filed with Date , Executive Officer , Executive Officer PART II: DISCL OSURE REQUIREMENTS person appointed to the Local Agency Formation Commission contributions or more than \$250 within the preceding 12 months ats while a proceeding is pending before LAFCO and for three commissioners who receive such contributions are required to g in the proceedings.
-Both commissioners and contributors who red to disclose the contributions received or made.
-Names of current LAFCO commissioners and LA AFCO disclosure forms are available ator by calling · Evnenditures for political nurnoses re elated to a change of organization or reorganization proposal ssion, and contributions in support of, or in opposition to such ted to the same extent and subject to the same requirements as provided for local initiative measures to be presented to the electorate [Govt.
+The Political Reform Act prohibits a person appointed to the Local Agency Formation Commission from soliciting or accepting campaign contributions or more than \$250 within the preceding 12 months from parties, participants, or their agents while a proceeding is pending before LAFCO and for three months following the decision.
+LAFCO commissioners who receive such contributions are required to disqualify themselves from participating in the proceedings.
+Both commissioners and contributors who are parties to the proceeding are required to disclose the contributions received or made.
+Names of current LAFCO commissioners and LAFCO disclosure forms are available at \\\\\\ or by calling

+Expenditures for political purposes related to a change of organization or reorganization proposal which has been submitted to a commission, and contributions in support of, or in opposition to such measures, shall be disclosed and reported to the same extent and subject to the same requirements as provided for local initiative measures to be presented to the electorate [Govt.
 Code § 56700.4(a)].